 doxycycline 100mg orally daily; begin 1–2 days before travel to malarious areas, take daily at the same time each day while in the malarious area, and for 4 weeks after leaving such areas

 Doxycycline is an antibiotic, and belongs to a class of medications called tetracyclines.
-Doxycycline can be used to treat Lyme disease, Yersinia (bubonic plague), Tularemia, and other infections.
+Doxycycline can be used to treat multiple types of infections, including respiratory tract infections, tick-borne illness, E. coli, Cholera, Lyme disease, Yersinia (bubonic plague), Tularemia, and more.
 This medication should be taken with food.

 Atovaquone-proguanil (generic for Malarone) is used for malaria prophylaxis in areas with chloroquine-resistant Plasmodium falciparum, and can be used in most parts of the world where malaria occurs.
 Take it daily for 1-2 days before possible exposure to malaria, and continue daily for 7 days after leaving an exposed area.
 If you plan to travel to malaria-endemic areas, discuss with your Duration Health provider to determine which prophylaxis is appropriate for you.